 "That's a good Monochromon…" she said.
 "Now, you run along home; you've had enough excitement for one day."

-The doorway opened, and in hobbled a small, green worm Digimon.
-He shuddered as he approached the throne; he never had liked this dark chamber.
-"You summoned me, o evil one?..." he asked.
+The doorway opened, and in hobbled a small, green worm.
+He shuddered as he approached the throne, never liking to step into the dark chamber.
+"You summoned me, o evil one?…" he asked softly.

 The Digimon Emperor chuckled to himself, still looking at the Autumnal Forest monitor.
-"I believe we've found some worthy foes at last," he announced.
+"We've found some worthy foes at last," he announced.

-"...Great," the Digimon replied, not sounding at all as excited as the Emperor was.
+"…Great," the Digimon said, not sounding at all as excited.

 "Bye, Monochromon!"
 TK called as the oversized monster lumbered off to its home.
 He then sighed and turned to his friends.
-"I can't believe that such a gentle creature like that can be turned into a killing machine..." he said.
+"I can't believe such a gentle creature like that could turn into a killing machine," he said.

-"No kidding," Kari agreed.
-"We have to stop this maniac before he takes over the whole Digital World!"
+Kari nodded, her frown set.
+"We have to stop this Emperor before he takes over the whole Digital World!" she said.

 TK looked at her, then smiled.
 "Well, I was wondering what kind of after-school activities I'd be doing this year," he laughed.

 Davis and Veemon exchanged a handshake.
 "Heh!
 Nice workin' witcha, Davith!"
-Veemon said, once again lisping the boy's name.
+Veemon said, still lisping the boy's name.
 "Let's do it again sometime!"

-"Well, sure," Davis replied, looking puzzled, "but, uh, why couldn't you just stay Flamedramon?
-I mean, you were a lot bigger an' stronger... and you said my name right."
+"Well, sure," Davis said, then looked puzzled.
+"But, uh, why couldn't you just stay Flamedramon?
+I mean, you were a lot bigger an' stronger… and you said my name right."

 "I ain't got the energy, Davith," Veemon replied.
 "Ta Digivolve, I gotta share YOUR energy, an' that can only last fer so long!"

 Davis scratched his head.
-He hadn't noticed it before, but he did feel a bit tired.
-"Oh," he replied.
+He hadn't noticed it before, but he did feel tired; even though Veemon had been the one fighting, he felt like he had just played a stressful soccer game.
+"Oh," he said.
 "Well, I guess it's OK now.
 We whupped that monster, so everything's fine!"